ArtRabs/java-basic/README.md

 - [MathClass.java](./MathClass.java) - Demonstrates common `Math` functions such as `Math.pow()` for exponents and `Math.sqrt()` for square roots.
 It applies these functions to solve practical problems like calculating the area of a rectangle and the circumference of a circle.
 - [PrintfFormatting.java](./PrintfFormatting.java) - The `printf()` is used to format an output.
 It covers specifiers for different kind of variables such as strings, characters, integers, doubles and booleans.
 It also have flags, width, precision and padding options.
 Seeing is believing so just click the link `PrintfFormatting.java` in this section of note to redirect you to a bunch of examples.
 - [CompoundInterestCalculator.java](./CompoundInterestCalculator.java) - Calculates compound interest based on user input for principal, annual rate, compounding frequency, and number of years.
 Demonstrates the use of `Math.pow()` to apply the compound interest formula and outputs the final amount.
 If you are doing finance of some sort, perhaps this will do (no it's not).
+- [NestedIfStatements.java](./NestedIfStatements.java) – Demonstrates nested `if` statements by applying student and senior discounts to a ticket price.
+Shows how conditions can be layered to handle multiple cases.

+- I am getting out of words, like the use of show, showcase, demonstrate and such.
+- Who reads README anyways, they will skim it like they are scrolling down their doomscroll and pause when they see something fancies them.

 - Soon to add...
 (I hope it's daily)